The Upper Lye – Headington’s Secret Garden

 The Lye is under siege, its natural catchment groundwater reduced by overdevelopment and water redirection into town drains – it simply cannot survive any further negative changes.

-The Upper Lye Explained
+The Upper Lye – An Overview

-The detailed view shows:
+The detailed bird’s eye view above shows:

 - A height drop of 98.8m from Old Road to the ORIGINAL height of 2 Dynham Place land at 91.4m a drop of approximately 7.4m